MattiDragon/ExtendedDrawers/README.md

 Applied by sneaking and using black dye or ink sacs on drawers.

 ### Duping mode
-As for 1.20, you can use a by default unobtainable dupe wand to toggle duping mode on drawers.
+You can use a, by default unobtainable, dupe wand to toggle duping mode on drawers.
 They will continue to provide items even when empty.
 Voiding mode must still be applied separately.

 ### Addon